kgkuechler/kennedykuechlerportfolio/README.md

 Hello!
 I am an experienced Communication Specialist and Medical Device professional with over 7 years of proven expertise in Marketing and Health Care.

-With skills in data analytics, microsoft platforms, canva, and adobe, I am able to develop data organization systems and visual presentation, and achieve overall efficiency.
+With skills in data analytics, microsoft platforms, and canva, I am able to develop data organization systems and visual presentation, and achieve overall efficiency.
 I am adept at using Excel, Google Platforms, and Access.

 My innovative skill set, commitment to quality,  and passion for creativity makes me a valuable asset.
 In my spare time, I like to hangout with friends, family and be outside.